November 2017 Visa Bulletin Analysis for Family-Sponsored (F) Immigrant Visas

 (F2-A): Spouses and Children (Under 21) of Permanent Residents

 (F2-B): Unmarried Sons and Daughters (21 and up) of Permanent Residents

 (F3): Married Sons and Daughters (21 and Up) of U.S. Citizens

 (F4): Brothers and Sisters of Adult U.S. Citizens

 Final Action Dates have moved forward in most categories, making slow progress.
 It would seem that USCIS is choosing to focus on advancing Final Action Dates again this period.

-All F3 visas advanced by one month.
+All F3 visas advanced by three weeks.